-ƒ√Everyone involved in the podcasting industry knows about podcast descriptions.
-Still, beginner podcasters are often overwhelmed by the amount of work that’s necessary to get a show running.
-It’s so much more than being the podcast host, setting up a social media account, and recording a few podcast episodes!
-Writing a good podcast description can make or break your show’s growth.
-Don’t worry, though, it’s not too late to learn how to write a podcast description that will help promote your show!
+Everyone involved in the podcasting industry knows about podcast descriptions, but don’t worry if you’re just getting started.
+Beginner podcasters are often overwhelmed by the amount of work that’s necessary to get a show running.
+From coming up with a good podcast name and being the podcast host to setting up a social media account and recording a few podcast episodes, there’s a lot to think about!
+However, writing a good podcast summary can make or break your show’s growth.
+The good news is that it’s not too late to learn how to write a podcast description that will help promote your show!

 There are actually two types of podcast descriptions.
-First, there’s what we call an episode description.
-This is also referred to as a podcast episode summary and it’s meant to describe what a specific episode is all about.
+First, there are podcast episode descriptions.
+These are also referred to as the podcast episode summary, and it’s meant to describe what a specific episode is all about.
 Then we have a show description.
-This is what today’s article is dedicated to!
-Your show description tells potential listeners what they can expect from your show and “sells” it to your target audience.
+This is what today’s article is about!
+Your show description is the podcast show notes that tell potential listeners what they can expect from your show and “sells” it to your target audience.
 It’s all about getting them to hit play and subscribe!
-Today we’re sharing the secret to writing a great podcast description.
+So, without further ado, let’s get into the secret to writing a great podcast description.

 How To Write A Good Podcast Description